from small one page howto to huge articles all in one place

 DESCRIPTION

 The acct() system call enables or disables process accounting.
-If called with the name of an existing file as its argument, accounting is turned on, and records for each terminating process are appended to filename as it terminates.
+If called with the pathname of an existing file as its argument, accounting is turned on, and records for each terminating process are appended to the file as it terminates.
 An argument of NULL causes accounting to be turned off.

 RETURN VALUE